COST GUIDES

 How much does it cost to retile a roof?

-Choosing the right material is important to give your roof the style and quality that suit you and your budget.
+Choosing the right material is important to achieve the style and quality that suit your home and your budget.

-Plain roof tiles are a popular choice in the UK as they tend to look good and are compact in size.
-This means they can be layered to provide triple depth protection.
+Plain roof tiles are a popular choice in the UK as they look good and are compact.
+This means they can be layered to provide triple-depth protection.

 Plain tiles are usually made from concrete or clay.
 Interlocking versions are also available, which can speed up the roof installation and help keep costs down.